metricly/metricly-docs/content/account-admin/reports-email.md

 ### Daily Unattached EBS Report

+How to subscribe to daily Unattached EBS Report emails:

 1. Navigate to **Cost Management**.
 2. Scroll to the **Unattached EBS** card.
 3. Toggle **Enable Daily Email**.